ksgwxfan/climate-parser/README.md

 1976-2005  3.7  38.6   46.8, 1984   29.8, 2000  | 10.0  50.0   59.9, 1984   41.2, 2000  |  9.4  27.3   34.1, 1990   18.4, 2000
 1981-2010  3.9  38.5   46.8, 1984   29.8, 2000  | 10.2  49.6   59.9, 1984   41.2, 2000  |  9.1  27.4   34.1, 1990   18.4, 2000
 1986-2015  4.0  39.1   48.3, 2015   29.8, 2000  |  9.8  50.3   59.2, 2015   41.2, 2000  |  8.9  27.8   37.4, 2015   18.4, 2000

 ```

 [&#8679; back to Contents](#contents)

 #### Ranking

 The "fun stuff."
-These temporal-based functions give quick info of record-setting times for the city
+These temporal-based functions give quick info of record-setting times for the city.
+Associated data is not considered if threshold quantities are not met.

 `dayRank(m,d,qty)` :: Searches for records based on a specific day.
 Input the month, day, and how many ranks you want the report to be on (put `10` for the top-10)
 `weekRank(m,d,qty)` :: Searches for weekly-based records with the provided day being the center of the week.
 `monthRank(m,"rain",qty)` :: Searches for records by the month.
 You must specifiy `"temp"` for temperature records or `"rain"` for precipitation-based records
 `yearRank("temp",qty)` :: Ranks by the year.
+Like `monthRank`, you must specify which type of ranking you want
+`metYearRank("temp",qty)` :: Ranks by the meteorological year (March-Feb).
+Like `monthRank`, you must specify which type of ranking you want
+`seasonRank(season,"temp",qty)` :: Ranks by the meteorological season.
 Like `monthRank`, you must specify which type of ranking you want

 Example output: